Elena-Kozhevnikova/Diploma_BI_25_Bayes/code/1_Data_Preparation.md

 # Data aquisition and pre-processing

-The Israel patient sequence data was downloaded from here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE199906 Metabolomic and metadata were downloaded from the aticle supplementary file: https://www.nature.com/articles/s41467-024-48106-6
+The Israeli patients' sequence data was downloaded from here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE199906 Metabolomic and metadata were downloaded from the aticle supplementary file: https://www.nature.com/articles/s41467-024-48106-6

 File processing was performed in command line as follows: